-8. GRD & Opt-Out.
-Subscriber expressly authorizes NWEA to use Student Education Records in the GRD, commencing on the Effective Date or upon the date that Subscriber used or ordered Services, whichever is earlier.
-As described in Section 15, NWEA will maintain Student Education Records after termination of this Agreement for Services which may include, but are not limited to, Subscriber’s access to Reporting and research related Services and to validate the authenticity of data in such Reporting.
-If NWEA receives Subscriber’s written request to opt out of participation in the GRD, NWEA, at Subscriber’s option, will convert the Student Education Records to Deidentify Data or Anonymized Data in the GRD.
-As a result of opting out of the GRD, certain research reports are unavailable to Subscriber.
-For further information on this limitation please contact your NWEA account representative.
-In order to opt-out, Subscriber’s written request must be sent via email to email@example.com and include the following: (i) requestor’s name, title and contact information; (ii) the name of requesting school or entity with NCES #; (iii) a request to deidentify or anonymize Student Education Records in the GRD; and (iv) an attestation that requestor is duly authorized and has legal capacity to execute the request.
+8. GRD.
+Subscriber authorizes NWEA to use Student Education Records in the GRD, commencing on the Effective Date or upon the date that Subscriber used or ordered Services, whichever is earlier.
+NWEA and Subscriber acknowledge that the permissions and obligations expressed in this Agreement survive the termination of this Agreement and any renewals.
+As described in Section 15, NWEA will maintain Student Education Records after termination of this Agreement for Services which may include, but are not limited to, Subscriber’s access to Reporting and research-related Services and to validate the authenticity of data in such Reporting.
+If NWEA receives Subscriber’s written request to opt out of participation in the GRD, NWEA will Deidentify and Anonymize Student Education Records in the GRD.
+As a result of opting out of the GRD, certain research reports are unavailable to Subscriber due to the inability to accurately link student data with research data.
+Subscriber’s written request must be sent via email to firstname.lastname@example.org and include the following: (i) requestor’s name, title and contact information; (ii) the name of requesting school or entity with NCES #; (iii) a request to Deidentify or Anonymize Student Education Records in the GRD; and (iv) an attestation that requestor is duly authorized and has legal capacity to execute the request.

 9. Data Privacy and Security.